ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---
 ## Function - Exchange Online: Get Message
-This function returns the contents of an Exchange Online message in json format.
+This function returns the contents of an Exchange Online message in JSON format.

  ![screenshot: fn-exchange-online-get-message ](./screenshots/EXO-get-message-function.png)